Alvin Ailey: Death

-On December 1, 1989, Ailey died from an AIDS-related illness; he was only 58 years old.
+On December 1, 1989, Ailey died from an AIDS-related illness; he was 58 years old.
 Ailey asked his doctor to announce that his death was caused by terminal blood dyscrasia in order to shield his mother from the stigma associated with HIV/AIDS.
+He was survived by his mother, Lula; his stepfather, Fred Cooper; his brother, Calvin Cooper; and his nieces, Marika and Crystal.

 On December 9, 1989, more than 4,000 mourners attended Ailey's funeral at the Cathedral of St. John the Divine.
 The funeral, which lasted two hours, featured his friend Maya Angelou reading an oral interpretation of her poem "For Alvin Ailey", drumming by Max Roach, a reading of a statement from President George H. W. Bush, and eulogies by Carmen de Lavallade, Judith Jamison, and New York City Mayor David Dinkins.
 The funeral also included performances of Ailey's choreography on a makeshift stage constructed around his casket.
 These included Dudley Williams performing "Song for You", Donna Wood dancing an excerpt from "Cry", and excerpts from Revelations performed by Mari Kajiwara, John Parks, and members of his dance company.

 Ailey was buried in Los Angeles.